b1scoito/clicker/README.md

-## Clicker
+## clicker
-C++ AutoClicker with modern coding style and techniques.
+C++ auto-clicker with modern coding style and techniques.
 Mainly made for Minecraft.
 Tested on Lunar and Badlion.

 ## Features
 - AutoClicker Tab
   - Bindable keys, *Hold*, *Toggle*, *Always On*.
 Works on any key even on mouse keys.
-  - Left mouse autoclicker with smart customisable CPS values.
+  - Left mouse autoclicker with smart customizable cps values.
-  - Right mouse autoclicker with smart customisable CPS values.
+  - Right mouse autoclicker with smart customizable cps values.
+  - Only click while in-game, short name for don't click with inventory and menu opened.
   - Spike chance percentage.
-(TODO)
   - Drop chance percentage.
-(TODO)
   - Blatant mode with exact cps value.
   - Selectable Window name or preset ones.
   - Blockhit, and blockhit chance percentage.